Bosnia-Herzogovina

 Operations room - Tuzla

-US forces pass |
+US forces pass

 UPDATE - July 21, 2008

-To the left is a bottle of Dingac (DING-gatch), a pleasant Croation wine that we were partial to during our stints in Bosnia.
+To the left is a bottle of Dingac (DING-gatch), a pleasant Croatian wine that we were partial to during our stints in Bosnia.
 The joys of being assigned to the CIA station - no General Order Number One (the military prohibition on alcohol).

 We brought a bottle home in 1998 with the hopes of toasting the imminent capture of Radovan Karadzic, Bosnian war criminal number one.
 While Rick's team was successful in capturing the lower level functionaries, Karadzic and his military cohort, General Ratko Mladic, managed to escape to Serbia.